 Nov.
 20: It’s a sea of orange and green pride at the Duck vs Beaver Rivalry Clash at Portland Meadows, when opposing teams line up at different start areas, come together to clash on the “battlefield,” and then merge together to race in spirited fashion.
 Run the 10K or 5K on a flat course through North Portland.

 Nov.
-24: Now in its ninth year, the Oregon Mid-Valley Road Race in Lebanon offers something for every runner: A 10K Scenic Challenge Run, 5K “To Hill and Back” Run, 2.5-mile walk with dogs welcome, and ⅓-mile kids’ dash.
+23: The Oregon Mid-Valley Road Race in Lebanon offers something for every runner: A 10K Scenic Challenge Run, 5K “To Hill and Back” Run, 2.5-mile walk with dogs welcome, and ⅓-mile kids’ dash.
 The event is a fundraiser to raise dollars to help meet medical needs for families in the Albany area.

 Nov.
-24: Burn some calories at the Newport Turkey Trot with a 15k, 10k, 5k or 1-mile kids’ run while taking in the view of the sparkling ocean, starting from the Port of Newport South Beach Marina.
+23: Burn some calories at the Newport Arctic Circle Turkey Trot with a 15k, 10k, 5k or 1-mile kids’ run while taking in the view of the sparkling ocean, starting from the Port of Newport South Beach Marina.
 Wear your wackiest get-up for the costume contest.
 A portion of proceeds benefit Sam Case and Yaquina View elementary schools.

 Dec.
 3: It’s that time of year again, to bust out your favorite ugly sweater and start singing “Jingle Bells” with warm mugs of hot toddies in your hand.
 The 3rd annual Klamath Ugly Sweater 5K Run includes a free kids’ run and doggie dash so they can be part of the fun too.
 Come to stretch your legs, stay for the post-run holiday treats and support Friends of the Children in the Klamath Basin.